-The valuation of our broadcasting licenses and goodwill is subjective and based on our estimates and assumptions rather than precise calculations.
-The fair value measurements for our broadcasting licenses use significant unobservable inputs and reflect our own assumptions, including market share and profit margin for an average station, growth within a radio market, estimates of costs and losses during early years, potential competition within a radio market and the appropriate discount rate used in determining fair value.
+The valuation of our broadcasting licenses and our reporting units is subjective and based on our estimates and assumptions rather than precise calculations.
+The fair value measurements for our broadcasting licenses and our reporting units use significant unobservable inputs and reflect our own assumptions, including market share and profit margin for an average station, growth within a radio market, estimates of costs and losses during early years, potential competition within a radio market and the appropriate discount rate used in determining fair value.